PEAK-Legacy/RuleDispatch/README.txt

 Lisp-style "before/after/around" methods.

-Although it is used by various projects, including ``peak.security.rules`` and TurboGears, it is no longer being actively developed.
-It is expected to be replaced by the more extensible PEAK-Rules package, which is currently in development (with snapshot and SVN releases available in PyPI).
+Although it is used by various projects, including ``peak.security.rules`` and TurboGears, it is no longer being actively developed; it is being replaced by the more extensible PEAK-Rules package, which is currently in development (with snapshot and SVN releases available in PyPI).